Skip to content

 • Access controls for different user groups or teams

-When users submit workloads to a queue, Slurm schedules those workloads on the nodes assigned to that queue, applying all configured constraints.
-This organization helps manage cluster resources efficiently for various workloads and user groups.
+When you submit workloads to a queue, Slurm schedules them on the nodes assigned to that queue and applies the configured constraints.
+This helps manage cluster resources for different workloads and teams.

-Customers are assigned to a specific team, each with access to a list of associated queues.
-When creating a workload, customers select from their available queues, and Plexus automatically prepares the environment and resources needed to run the workload in the selected queue.
+You are assigned to a team that has access to a set of queues.
+When you create a workload, you choose from your available queues; Plexus then prepares the environment and resources for the selected queue.

 Tips